michalwidera/michalwidera.github.io/_pages/idea.md

 Building of this system took a couple of years and still attracts me.
 The lonely path of discovering was quite fascinating and addictive.
 I hope that you will find beauty in this solution just as I did.'

+And ...
 Yep - this work is for people.
 Free of charge.

-I hope my effort will find use someday.
+I hope my effort will find use case someday.
 The ideal situation would be if someone would let me work on the system and allow me to earn money from this work.
-However, at the moment my work is rewarded with satisfaction and a deep conviction of the future need to find an application of this system.
-The exchange rate for this currency is undefined, but I think it has value.
+However, at the moment this work is rewarded with satisfaction and a deep conviction of the future needs.
+The exchange rate for this currency is undefined, but I think it has own value.